 It’s especially important to demand answers when a loved one suffers an uncommon broken bone, such as a foot fracture.
-These fractures do not happen often, so it’s essential to find an explanation to explain how the fracture happened.
+These fractures are not seen often in nursing home residents, so it’s essential to find a clear explanation of how the fracture manifested.

 In some cases, these fractures are the result of a simple accident – perhaps the nursing home resident attempted to stand without assistance and fell down, breaking their hip.
 In other cases, bone fractures are a direct result of the negligence of a nursing home and its staff members, in which case, families have the option of filing a private civil lawsuit.

 Nursing Home Falls & Fractures

 Broken bones are common after falls in a nursing home, which are a common sign of nursing home neglect.
 In fact, the vast majority of fractures among the elderly, up to 90%, are caused by falls.
 Some nursing homes fail to properly supervise their residents, allowing patients who should not move without assistance to get out of bed on their own.
 Other facilities are cluttered by debris and hazards, leaving residents at risk of a fall.
 These are examples of negligence, a careless disregard for the safety and wellbeing of residents.

 - lifting a resident into or out of bed in an inappropriate manner